 - Offer traceability to your data

-Learn more about the importance of metadata in the 8th mistakes of the article: 9 common mistakes that could ruin your field data collection operation!
+For more information on the importance of metadata you can refer to the 8th error of the article: 9 common mistakes that could ruin your field data collection operation!

 It is preferable to integrate the collection of metadata directly in the form your team will use in the field.
 Alternatively, you may choose to use tools that automate these steps in your processes.
 Which takes us to our last question:

 10 – Which equipment or technology might help you collect data most efficiently?

 The purpose of this question is to help you determine which tools could optimize your field data collection operation, based on the expected results.
 Nowadays, data collection applications, such as Coral Collect, optimize the efficiency of field data collection operations.
 Coral Collect helps by:

 - Improving your team’s orientation in the field while enabling real-time data sharing

 - Implementing geographic coordinates to the data automatically at the moment of collection

 - Adding photos directly into your forms